 2850 Jones Street

 Fast Food Restaurant

 Do not under any circumstances google images of Tanguito Argentinian Food Truck.
 Oh shoot, you just did, didn’t you?
 I warned you!
 Now you’re gonna spend the rest of your day fantasizing about the Tanguito burger aren’t you?
 That delicious combination of beef, cheese, and chimichurri sauce is enough to make you weak in the knees.
 And if or some reason you’re still hungry afterwards, the empanadas are like little hot pockets from heaven.
 Ahh man, now I’m gonna google the images.

 Pier 45, Shed A

 This might be the coolest place, not just on Fisherman’s Wharf, but in all of San Francisco.
-Part museum/part arcade, Musee Mecanique has an unimaginable array of coin operated games ranging from the time they were invented up until today.
-Whether you want to watch a lynching played out by antique mechanical toys or play the Indiana Jones pinball game, Musee Mecanique is a great place to waste your time and your quarters.
+Part museum/part arcade, Musee Mecanique has an unimaginable array of coin-operated games ranging from the time they were invented up until today.
+Featuring everything from turn of the century hand-cranked music boxes to modern video arcade games, this is a great place to spend your time, and your quarters!